massive-human-intelligence/mhi-mainsite/README.md

 ## Massive Decentralization

 In a collective ecosystem of collectives of collectives, how can humans and decentralized organizations following the principle of subsidiarity connect and coordinate?
-What patterns allow us to be strong and flexible enough to respond effectively to local and global challenges?  **Massive Decentralization** maps one of a number of possible cooperating architectures for human-centered decentralization and federation.
-Since decentralization itself must be decentralized, we believe this is one way, but not the only way to decentralize.
+What patterns allow us to be strong and flexible enough to respond effectively to local and global challenges?

+**Massive Decentralization** maps one of a number of possible cooperating architectures for human-centered decentralization and federation.
+Since decentralization itself must be decentralized, we believe this is one way, but not the only way, to decentralize.

 ## Keys and Values